-Refer to your completed food logs from last week.
+Participants will need to refer to their completed food logs from last week.
 Using the 5-A-Day tally worksheet provided, tally the number of servings and note the color of all fruits and vegetables you at each day.
 Each participant should discuss her findings with the group.
 Some points to discuss: